 Here are some of the more recent enhancements introduced to Bluetooth technology.

 Bluetooth® LE Audio

-Building on 20 years of innovation, LE Audio will enhance the performance of Bluetooth audio, add support for hearing aids, and introduce Bluetooth® Audio Sharing, an innovative new Bluetooth use case with the potential to once again change the way we experience audio and connect with the world around us.
+Building on 20 years of innovation, LE Audio enhances the performance of Bluetooth audio, adds support for hearing aids, and introduces Auracast™ broadcast audio, an innovative new Bluetooth capability with the potential to once again change the way we experience audio and connect with the world around us.

 Bluetooth® Direction Finding

 Introduced in January 2019, Direction Finding enables devices to determine the direction of a Bluetooth Low Energy (LE) signal.
 Supporting both angle of arrival (AoA) and angle of departure (AoD) methods of signal direction estimation, this feature allows Bluetooth proximity solutions to add directional capabilities that enhance the user experience and Bluetooth positioning systems to achieve centimeter-level accuracy, enabling Bluetooth technology to address the full spectrum of positioning use cases, from common, low-resolution systems to the most precise.

 Introduced in July 2017, mesh networking enables the creation of large-scale device networks.
 It is ideally suited for control, monitoring, and automation systems where hundreds or thousands of devices need to communicate with one another.
 Created to meet the strict reliability, scalability, and security requirements of commercial and industrial use cases, Bluetooth mesh has quickly become a leading standard for networked lighting control systems, enabling buildings to operate more efficiently and enhance the occupant experience.

 Bluetooth® High Speed